jestjs/jest/docs/TutorialAsync.md

 });
 ```

-`it` expects the return value to be a Promise that is going to be resolved.
+We call `jest.mock('../request')` to tell Jest to use our manual mock. `it` expects the return value to be a Promise that is going to be resolved.
 You can chain as many Promises as you like and call `expect` at any time, as
 long as you return a Promise at the end.